 We all start out with the best intentions, making great content to build websites that we love.
 And that we want everyone else to love, too!
 But as time goes on, you can’t help losing track of the details (especially if you create a lot of content).
 Some pages or posts are bound to slip through the net, one way or another.
 Pages that you cared about, once upon a time.

 It’s easy to feel gloomy when you’re looking at all the mess and imperfections.
 But it’s not as bad as it seems.
-Once you clean up your content, you can start falling in love with your site all over again!
+Once you start pruning your content, you can feel great about your content again!
 Let’s get started.

 Need a hand?
 If you need any help using the orphaned content SEO workout, you can find more information on our help page.